 In late 2013, just as he was recruiting Raheem Kassam, Milo Yiannopoulos and James Delingpole to a new site Breitbart London, Bannon was setting up Cambridge Analytica with the SCL Group, a

-Since it was closed down last year, Cambridge Analytica has pleaded guilty to data crimes and remains the subject of the biggest investigation ever by the UK’s Information Commissioner after it was revealed it used hacked data from over 70 million Facebook users.
+Since it was closed down last year, Cambridge Analytica has pleaded guilty to data crimes and remains the subject of the biggest investigation ever by the UK’s Information Commissioner after it was revealed that it used hacked data from more than 70 million Facebook users.

 Before it became the main electioneering arm of Trump’s presidential campaign, Cambridge Analytica claimed it played a crucial role in Brexit.
 Its Canadian offshoot, AIQ, was the main beneficiary of the spending by the official Vote Leave campaign.
 Boris Johnson was the most high profile member of Vote Leave.

 Cambridge Analytica executive Brittany Kaiser was present at the launch of Nigel Farage’s alternative Leave.EU campaign and, after the Brexit vote and Trump’s victory, both the company and campaign boasted of working together, and that Brexit was a ‘petri dish’ for Trump.